Art of Writing Conclusion Section to your Research Paper

 Restating the main findings: This phrase is used to summarize the key findings of the study.“In this study, we have shown that the proposed algorithm outperforms existing methods in terms of accuracy and processing time.”

-Implications for theory and practice: This phrase is used to discuss the broader implications of the research for the field of computer science.“Our findings have important implications for the development of machine learning algorithms and their use in real-world applications.”
+Implications for theory and practice: This phrase is used to discuss the broader implications of the research.“Our findings have important implications for the development of machine learning algorithms and their use in real-world applications.”

 Limitations of the study: This phrase is used to acknowledge any limitations or weaknesses of the study.“One limitation of our study is that we only evaluated the performance of the algorithm on a single dataset, and future work should investigate its performance on a wider range of datasets.”